 Moxy NYC Lower East Side | 145 Bowery

 This Moxy has a convenient location on The Bowery, putting you right at the crossroads of the LES and Soho, with Chinatown just down the road, so it’s excellent if you want to explore all three neighbourhoods.
-It’s brand new and thoroughly contemporary, and although Moxy rooms are usually compact, these ones have floor to ceiling windows that let the light stream in.
-The lobby is quite luxe with chandeliers and an indoor garden, there are cosy nooks to sit in and a separate media room for those that need to get work done.
+It’s rather new and thoroughly contemporary, and although the rooms are compact, they are thoughtfully designed, with high ceilings and floor to ceiling windows that make them seem larger than they are.
+The lobby is quite luxe, with a coffee stand and separate media room for those that need to get work done.
+Their rooftop bar, The Highlight Room, is also a fab spot for a drink or two.
 Moxy NYC Lower East Side

 Nine Orchard | 9 Orchard St